 Do you use discussion boards?
-Of course.
+Of course you do.
 Discussion boards are the online equivalent of conversation time in face-to-face courses.
 Discussion forums are essential places for discussing core course topics, for building community, and learning what students know, are learning and want to learn.
 They are great for getting a sense of each student’s zone of proximal development, what they are ready to learn.

 What about blogs?
 Are you currently using these?
 Blogs are online journals that support individual or small group writing and reflection.
 Blogs make it easy to combine text, audio, video and images while keeping a record about what each student is learning and thinking.
 Blogs also are designed to support commenting by faculty and other learners.

-A previous tip (Tip #47) compared and contrasted the features and uses of journals, wikis and blogs.
-What we didn’t do at that time was to suggest how you might use discussions and blogs in the same course as companion tools for different stages or processes of learning.
-Here are two stories about how you might use discussions and blogs together from Ruth Newberry, the Director of Educational Technology at Duquesne,
+Another tip — Tip #47 Journaling, Blogging and Wiki-ing — compared the uses of journals, wikis and blogs.
+What that tip didn’t do was to suggest how you might use discussions and blogs in the same course as companion tools for different stages or processes of learning.
+Here are two stories about how you might use discussions and blogs together from a colleague, Ruth Newberry from Duquesne University,

-For example, according to Newberry, the blog tool is “ideal for all the pre-writing work phases” in a writing course.
+According to Newberry, the blog tool is “ideal for all the pre-writing work phases” in a writing course.
 Blogs share many features with text-based journals, but one key difference is that blogs are usually in reverse chronological order, with the latest postings first.
-So, in one of the writing courses at Duquesne, students are using the blog tool as a place to post and collect resources and “think aloud” about possible themes and writing goals.
+So, in one writing course, students are using the blog as a place to post and collect resources and “think aloud” about possible themes and writing goals.
 The blog is also a good place for the student to draft a proposal or abstract, propose a direction for their writing and then invite comments and review from the faculty member or from fellow students.

-Another example how the joint use of blogs and discussions might be used effectively is in a nursing course.
-In this course, the discussions are currently being used for discussing the more formal completed work assignments and for asking questions and the blogs are used for informal planning and thinking.
+Another example of the joint use of blogs and discussions is from a nursing course.
+In this course discussion forums are used for discussing the completed work assignments and for asking questions and the blogs are used for informal planning and thinking.